SvenGroot/JumboCore/README.md

 Want to give Jumbo a try?
 Head over to the [Quick Start Guide](doc/QuickStart.md)!
 Or if you're eager to learn how it all works, skip straight to the [User Guide](doc/UserGuide.md).
 You can also check out the [class library documentation](http://www.ookii.org/Link/JumboDoc).

-If you have any questions, contact me [using the discussions tab](https://github.com/SvenGroot/JumboCore/discussions).